Nakagawa Scholarship Fundraiser Through Wreaths Across AmericaEvent Date:

 CA Central Coast Veterans Cemetery / Arlington National Cemetery*

-The Marina Foundation, through the Wreaths Across America program, is selling living wreaths to benefit the Captain Gordon R. Nakagawa Scholarship for Marina High School.
-By purchasing a wreath through this program, $5 will go to the scholarship for every $15 wreath purchased.
+The Marina Foundation, through the Wreaths Across America (WAA) program, will be selling living wreaths to benefit the Captain Gordon R. Nakagawa Scholarship for Marina High School.
+By purchasing a wreath through this program, WAA will donate $5 to the scholarship for every $15 wreath purchased.

-We are hoping you will take part in this very worthy cause to honor Gordon Nakagawa as well as other veterans, and to support Marina High School.
+We hope you will take part in this very worthy cause to honor Gordon Nakagawa as well as other veterans, and to support Marina High School.

 If you have any questions or need assistance with your donation feel free to contact us.